-In just five years, the Northwest Project influenced 464 lives in southwest Missouri through RISE programming.
-Seven households moved above the 200% Federal Poverty Guideline and 70% of active households moved above the 100% Federal Poverty Guideline.
+In just five years, the Northwest Project (NWP) influenced 464 lives in southwest Missouri through a program called Reaching Independence through Support and Education (RISE).
+Seven households moved above 200% of the Federal Poverty Guidelines.
+70% of all active households moved above 100% of the Federal Poverty Guidelines.
 Monthly household income increased by an average of \$568 per month (\$6,821 annually) for all households.
-Members who remained active in the program for 36-months had an average monthly income increase of \$798 (\$9,577 annually).
-The average credit score for a participant increased 48 points (initial 574, current 622), which greatly changes a member's bankability, access to low interest loans, and even mental and health outcomes.
-Tracking credit scores is important to understand both financial health and physical health outcomes as credit scores are also predictive of health.
+Members who remained active in the program for 36 months had an average monthly income increase of \$798 (\$9,577 annually).
+The average credit score for participants increased 48 points (initially 574, currently 622), which greatly changes their bankability, access to lowinterest loans, and even health outcomes.
+Tracking credit scores is important to understand both financial health and physical health outcomes, as credit scores are also predictive of health.

 Within just six months of joining the RISE program, the average household income increased \$477 per month.
-Considering 102 households have completed six-months of RISE, the total annual increase in income at six-months is \$583,848.
-At 36-months the household income increased \$798 per month for active members.
-The RISE retention rate of 62% was used to determine the annual ROI per 100 households at the three-year mark.
+Considering 102 households have completed six months of RISE, the total annual increase in income at six months is \$583,848.
+At 36 months the household income increased \$798 per month for active members.
+The RISE retention rate of 62% was used to determine the annual return on investment (ROI) per 100 households at the three-year mark.
 The predicted annual increase in household income of 62 families equals \$957,600.
-This value compared to the annual investment of \$240,000 is an investment gain of \$717,600.00 or an ROI of 299%.
+This value compared to the annual investment of \$240,000 is an investment gain of \$717,600, or an ROI of 299%.

-The original \$1.2M was leveraged to secure an additional \$850,000 in funds for residents in our community.
-This includes the MFH Healthy Homes Initiative grant (\$205,000), HRJ RISE Expansion grant (\$255,000), local resource and mental health grants (\$50,000), and CAREs Act and local donors like Heart of America Beverage (\$340,000) in direct community support between 2017 and 2021.
-When consideration is given to in-kind donations from the partners - Drew Lewis Foundation, Missouri State University, and Drury University - as well as community volunteers, legal services (SMBA), banking education, and other community resources, the grant total value grew to an estimated \$6,050,000.
+The original \$1.2 million was leveraged to secure an additional \$850,000 in funds for residents in our community.
+This included the Missouri Foundation for Health's Healthy Homes Initiative grant (\$205,000), RISE Expansion grant (\$255,000), local resource and mental health grants (\$50,000), the CARES Act, and local donors like Heart of America Beverage (\$340,000) in direct community support between 2017 and 2021.
+When consideration is given to in-kind donations from the partners - Drew Lewis Foundation, Missouri State University, and Drury University - as well as community volunteers, legal services (Springfield Metropolitan Bar Association), banking education, and other community resources, the grant total value grew to an estimated \$6,050,000.

 To meet the original grant goal of developing outreach to new communities and sustainability after the initial grant cycle, a new curriculum - that spans a full year of education - and a training program for communities interested in expansion were developed and implemented in two cities.
-An additional five communities are planning to launch RISE programming in the spring of 2021.
-A feebased program has been launched for future communities who wish to access the curriculum and training modules, creating sustainability through social enterprise.
+An additional five communities are planning to launch RISE programming in spring of 2021.
+A fee-based program has been launched for future communities who wish to access the curriculum and training modules, creating sustainability through social enterprise.

-While other organizations were forced to shut down or reduce services during the Covid-19 epidemic, the NWP team was able to quickly adjust and implement online services and education, as well as other much needed resources.
+While other organizations were forced to shut down or reduce services during the COVID-19 epidemic, the NWP team was able to quickly adjust and implement online services and education as well as provide other much needed resources.
 A new cohort was recruited and launched virtually.
-This group continues to reach and exceed the same self-sufficiency markers as the traditional seated cohorts..
+This group continues to reach and exceed the same self-sufficiency markers as the traditional seated cohorts.

-To assist with food security concerns, DLF partnered with Ozark Food Harvest, community volunteers, and the National Guard to organize food distributions that helped deliver resources to 1,000 lives each week, totaling a quarter million pounds of food (valued at \$822,500.00) since April 2020.
+To assist with food security concerns, the Drew Lewis Foundation partnered with Ozarks Food Harvest, community volunteers, and the National Guard to organize a food distribution that helped deliver resources to 1,000 lives each week, totaling a quarter million pounds of food (valued at \$822,500) since April 2020.